XavierCoupe/calculator/README.md

 TD DevOps

 # Installation
-To install all the dependencies, please use `pip install -r requirements.txt`
+To install all the dependencies, please do the followings:
+	`python -m venv venv`
+	`source venv/bin/activate`
+	`pip install -r requirements.txt`